Soil development

 Material

 The type of material makes a significant difference in the rate of development.
 One example is a loose material, like glacial till, compared to a shale bedrock.
 As the material receives rainfall, water can move into the loose material, whereas the shale will take first breaking up the material before it can start the same process.
-Water can move most easily through (and therefore change) sands most easily, then other loose materials, then a loosely cemented material (like sedimentary sandstone), and very hard materials (like slate) will be slowest to change, given identical other factors.
+Water can move more easily through (and therefore change) sands and other loose materials, so loosely cemented material (like sedimentary sandstone) and very hard materials (like slate) will be slowest to change, given other factors identical to this.

 Topography